-Imagine you are talking to your annoying sister, inconsiderate friend or self-centered boss.
+Imagine you are talking to your annoying sister, an inconsiderate friend or self-centred boss.

-Talking to yourself is a great way to starting overcoming your fear of speaking because you can make mistakes without feeling embarrassed.
+Talking to yourself is a great way to start overcoming your fear of speaking because you can make mistakes without feeling embarrassed.

 - Speak with yourself when you have a tough decision to make, explore the pros and cons of different scenarios.

 - Speak with yourself about your dreams and aspirations, your fears and concerns.

 - Speak with yourself when you are just bored and feel like speaking.

 Your monologues will be great training for your dialogues with other people.
 You'll get used to the imperfection of real speech and the fact that making mistakes is totally normal and you struggle to find words sometimes.

 You'll get used to the imperfection of real speech and the fact that you do make mistakes and struggle to find words sometimes.